Test False

 One-way communication is certainly a thing of the past.
 Employees who feel as though they’re being listened to are more likely to stay at their company and contribute to the business’ success.

-However, 39% of employees believe that people in their own organisation don't collaborate enough, and technology is a way of addressing the problem.
+However, 39% of employees believe that people in their own organisation don't collaborate enough.

 Below are our best practices that will help you continually improve your strategy and make sure you’re using your internal communication channels effectively.